The-Heeler-House/bot-bilby/README.md

 MONGO_URL="" # connection URL for MongoDB database (should be in the form of: "mongodb://...")
 API_PORT=8080 # port that the BilbyAPI service will listen on. used for non-bilby related projects where data from bilby is needed.
 ```
+5. Fill out `testingIds.json` with your appropriate channel and role ids.

 ### **Run the bot**
 Once everything have seen set up, compile and run the bot using: